eclipse-vertx/vert.x/dev_guide.md

             // Config for verticle5
         }
     }

-    // Start the verticles that make up the app

-    vertx.deployVerticle("verticle1.js", appConfig.verticle1Config);
-    vertx.deployVerticle("verticle2.js", appConfig.verticle2Config, 5);
-    vertx.deployVerticle("verticle3.js", appConfig.verticle3Config);
-    vertx.deployWorkerVerticle("verticle4.js", appConfig.verticle4Config);
-    vertx.deployWorkerVerticle("verticle5.js", appConfig.verticle5Config, 10);

-Then just set `app.js` as the main of your application module.
-You can store the static config for your application in `app.js` itself (code is config when it comes to scripting languages!), or you could pass it through when starting the module:

-    vertx runmod com.mycompany~my-mod~1.0 -conf app_conf.json

-If your application is large and actually composed of multiple modules rather than verticles you can use the same technique too.
+If your application is large and actually composed of multiple modules rather than verticles you can use the same technique.

 ## Use the Gradle template project or Maven archetype